 If you are a regular reader of this column, you'd know that marinades are largely a surface treatment.
 That is, they don't penetrate particularly far into a piece of meat; it's on the order of a millimeter or two per day, and it gets considerably slower the deeper into the meat it gets.
 Point is, in most applications, there's not much reason to marinate beyond a few hours.

 But there are exceptions to this rule, and they mostly involve salt.

 Salt is special.
 See, rather than simply flavoring meat by working itself in between muscle fibers, it actually alters the structure of meat, primarily by causing certain parts of the protein myosin to become dissolvable in water.

 What does this accomplish?
 Well, by dissolving myosin, muscle structure is greatly loosened, allowing it to retain more moisture (this is the principle behind brining), and more importantly in this case, it allows proteins between muscle groups to cross-link, causing them to stick to each other.

-This is why, for instance, sausages get a nice bouncy, snappy texture, and why if you remove the salt from one, it becomes crumbly and dry (see here for more info on salting and making sausages, and here for some deeper scientific info on the process of salting meat.
+This is why, for instance, sausages get a nice bouncy, snappy texture, and why if you remove the salt from one, it becomes crumbly and dry (see here for some deeper scientific info on the process of salting meat.

 This is all well and good, but why is it important to tacos al pastor?